 Assuming the lowest fees scenario for both ETF and unit trust, you arrive at the following results:

-- Unit trust scenario: one time initial sales fee of 1.75% (through fundsupermart) with a typical annual management fee of 1.5% and average annual return of 7.225%.
-Your average annual return after 10 years is 7.04%
+- Unit trust scenario: one time initial sales fee of 1.75% (through fundsupermart) with a typical annual management fee of 1.5% and median annual return of 7.225%.
+Your average annual return after 10 years is 5.55%

 - FBM KLCI ETF scenario: one time brokerage fee of 0.1% (through Rakuten Trade) with annual management fee of 0.5% and average annual return of 7.97%.
-Your average annual return after 10 years is 7.96% which is almost 1% better than the unit trust scenario
+Your average annual return after 10 years is 7.46% which is 1.9% better than the unit trust scenario.

 Just for entertainment, here is the highest fees scenario for both ETF and unit trust (in case you’d opened accounts with the wrong bank/ brokerage):

-- Unit trust scenario: one time initial sales fee of 5% (through a typical bank) with a typical annual management fee of 1.5% and average annual return of 7.225%.
-Your average annual return after 10 years is 6.68%
+- Unit trust scenario: one time initial sales fee of 5% (through a typical bank) with a typical annual management fee of 1.5% and median annual return of 7.225%.
+Your average annual return after 10 years is 5.225%

 - FBM KLCI ETF scenario: one time brokerage fee of 0.7% (through Affin Hwang) with annual management fee of 0.5% and average annual return of 7.97%.
-Your average annual return after 10 years is 7.89% which is 1.2% better than the unit trust scenario
+Your average annual return after 10 years is 7.4% which is 2.2% better than the unit trust scenario.

 Below are a selection of ETF funds available.
 Visit the Bursa Malaysia’s ETF page to find more info.